 Can you think of anything that you need to forgive someone for?
 What about forgiveness you need to receive?

 What do we need to do receive forgiveness from God?
 (Be sure that youth know we must simply ask and have in Christ.)

 Have your group pretend that both Jacob and Esau are running for student body president.
 If time permits have students split into two groups.
 Have each group draw up election posters for one of the brothers, and why you should vote for them.
 Then have students write their votes on a slip of paper and count them to see who wins.
-Then ask: